 Here we can see in the table everyone inside and outside the organization involved in sending email to that group address and the volume of email involved.
-Domain or individual can be turned on or off to see the values for each category more clearly.

 3) To what degree that group is directly involved in document sharing and collaboration